I found the scrap of City Paper

 swiveling from one tepid libretto to the next

 promised until, I repent (forgive me father), the card went bust.

 Copyright @ 2014 by Gregory Pardlo.
 Used with permission of the author.
-This poem appeared in on August 5, 2014.
+This poem appeared on August 5, 2014.

 “Eve Sedgewick’s Epistemology of the Closet inspired me to look for another symbolic medium of sexual consciousness, and I found myself writing an allegory of awakening using the ancient vehicle of the phone booth.
 I see the kid in the poem as a kind of Baudelairean Quixote coursing electric distances in search of love.”